Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Promote.md

 **Step 1**

-1. Run the `/msteams-sync promote <MM_username> <new_username>` command in the desired MM channel by the sytem admin account.
+1. Run the `/msteams-sync promote <MM_username> <new_username>` command in any channel or DM/GM by the system admin account.

 **Step 2**

-1. Run the `/msteams-sync promote <MM_username> <new_username>` command in the desired MM channel by the system admin account.
+1. The user to be promoted(whose MM username will be provided) should be already promoted.
-2. The user to be promoted(whose MM username will be provided) should be already promoted.
+2. Run the `/msteams-sync promote <MM_username> <new_username>` command in any channel or DM/GM by the system admin account.

 **Expected**